When Is the Best Time

 - The Upper Falls trail is 3.5 km/2.2 miles long

 - The hike to Devil’s throat 2.2 km/1.4 miles frequently along metal boardwalks.
 You can already hear the rumble of the cascading water in the distance.
 Mostly you get utterly wet at the end where the falls tumble down.
 Even in the rain, the sheer power of the falls is spectacular.
-Devil's Throat are 14 waterfalls tumbling down more than 80 m/262 feet deep.
+Devil's Throat is 14 waterfalls tumbling down more than 80 m/262 feet deep.

 - The Macuco Trail, where once the falls were located, now there is just a single waterfall.
 Trail length 7 km/4.3 miles.